Enumeration Complexity of Conjunctive Queries with Functional Dependencies: A Dichotomy for Acyclic CQs

 \section{A Dichotomy for Acyclic CQs}

-In this section, we characterize which self-join-free FD-acyclic queries are in $\DelayClin$.
-We use the notion of FD-extended queries defined in the previous section to establish a dichotomy stating that enumerating the answers to an FD-acyclic query is in $\DelayClin$ iff the query is FD-free-connex.
-We will prove the following theorem:
+In this section, we characterize which self-join free FD-acyclic queries are in $\DelayClin$.
+We use the notion of FD-extended queries defined in the previous section to establish a dichotomy stating that enumerating the answers to an acyclic query is in $\DelayClin$ iff the query is FD-free-connex.
+The positive case for the dichotomy is described in Corollary~\ref{cor:realpositiveresult}, and this section concludes the negative case.
+We prove the following theorem: